dansandland/ESL-reading-level-bookmarklet/README.md

 # ESL Reading Level Bookmarklet

 Clicking the bookmarklet displays an estimated reading grade level based on page content.
-Made with  ❤️  for my girlfriend and other ESL students looking for level appropriate reading online.
+Made for ESL students with level appropriate reading requirements.

 **[Click here](http://dansandland.github.io/ESL-reading-level-bookmarklet/) to add the bookmarklet to your bookmarks bar.**